 Your client stores a copy of the emails on your computer, enabling you to search their content.
 This also allows you to load emails for offline reading and processing.
 We are working on launching encrypted, full-text search and offline reading soon for the web and mobile applications.

-However, because email clients operate and store your conversations on your device, it is critical that you keep your computer safe.
+However, because email clients operate and store your conversations on your device, it is critical that you keep your computer safe(new window).

-Note: If you want to run a full mailbox import or export, we recommend using our dedicated Import-Export app, available in beta to all paid users.
+Note: If you want to run a full mailbox import or export, we recommend using our dedicated Import-Export app(new window), available in beta to all paid users.